sheet-t/HPotter/hpotter-app/dashboard/README.md

 ## Details
 This Dashboard is built in VueJS, leveraging VueX for state management and Vuetify for a component library.
-The SPA component is App.vue, which is under App.vue.
+The SPA component is App.vue, which is under /src.

 For documentation on the components used, see: https://vuetifyjs.com/en/components/api-explorer